Police in Saudi Arabia detain woman in miniskirt video

 Under the directives announced in 2016, the religious police -- better known as the Haia -- can no longer detain people they identify as breaking the kingdom's strict standards of moral conduct.

-However, police must report individuals' "misbehaviors" to the police or drug police, according to the official Saudi Press Agency.
+However, religious police must report individuals' "misbehaviors" to the police or drug police, according to the official Saudi Press Agency.

 Historically, the role of Saudi Arabia's religious police has been to ensure people's adherence to Islamic laws -- such as the prohibition of alcohol and drugs, gender segregation and ensuring that women are appropriately covered.